fl4p/fugu-mppt-firmware/README.md

 coil current and adjusts the switching time of the LS MOSFET so that the current never crosses zero.
 It handles both Continuous Conduction Mode (CCM) and Discontinuous Conduction Mode (DCM).
 The LS FET stays off during low-power conversion (apart from a minimum on-time to keep the charge pump for the HS gate driver active).
 This approach allows arbitrary buck duty cycles, without trouble.
+See [Diode Emulation](doc/Diode%20Emulation.rst) for more details and formulae.

 For additional safety the low-side duty cycle is slowly faded to its maximum value.
 As soon as we detect reverse current (which might also be noise), we decrease the LS switch duty cycle and slowly recover.

 # Not implemented / TODO

-* usb console CDC multiplex
-* make buck signal pins configurable
 * learn buck start duty cycle, buck self test * Calibration
     * find pwm min duty (vout > 0 or iout > 0)
 * 2nd and more (interleaved) channels
-* More precise PWM
+* -More precise PWM- not possible. clock is 80mhz
 * LCD Buttons
 * Web Interface
 * OTA Updates